Requirements to get your website LIVE on the internet.

 -It’s important to note that for many internet service providers, hosting a website on residential service is against their terms of service.
 If you develop significant traffic your ISP could notice the increase in upload data usage and scold you over it.

-To find out if your port are blocked you can:
+To find out if your ports are blocked you can:

 Be sure to check both port 80 and 443.

 - Check the Blocked Ports Database.

 If you don’t know what these things mean then please check out: What is a web server and how the Internet works.